runes02/runes02.github.io/play/index.md

 * Click the install .swf button from above and drag -> drop it into your projector.

 ## TWO FACTOR AUTHENTICATION
 Please consider enabling 2FA once you join the server.
-Data-leaks on other servers have been more prevalent than ever, so even if you use the same details here, they cannot be accessed if you have 2FA.
+Data-leaks on other servers have been more prevalent than ever, so even if you use the same details here, your account cannot be accessed if you have 2FA.
 * In game, do '/discordtag (your tag)' for example: I'd write mine out as '/discordtag runes#0001'.

 * Then DM the '2FA!' bot in the discord server this: '!verify [IGN]'.
 It will give a dialogue saying that you have been verified.